 For many individuals, going to a dual diagnosis program in Florida has been the cornerstone to their recovery.
 When a person struggling with a mental health disorder attends a treatment center in Florida that does not provide dual diagnosis, they may find themselves having trouble staying sober after leaving treatment in Florida.
 The mental health disorder that the individual is suffering from has not been properly treated and may lead the individual to self-medicate.
 Treating co-existing mental health disorder(s) that are linked to a person’s substance abuse while they are in addiction treatment in Florida greatly decreases their chances for relapse after treatment.

 Dual diagnosis is readily available in Florida and there are many programs to choose from.
 To ensure you choose the right dual diagnosis program in Florida for you or your loved one, researching all of your options is important.
 If you have health insurance, calling your insurance provider should be your first step.
 They can provide you with information on what your plan will cover.
 You can then begin to search for dual diagnosis programs in Florida that accept your insurance provider.
 The dual diagnosis program in Florida you choose should be run by licensed clinical and medical professionals with a reputation for providing comprehensive, supportive care.

-At the Florida House Experience, we have seen over and over again first hand how dual diagnosis addiction treatment in Florida can change the life of a person struggling with addiction.
+At FHE Health, we have seen over and over again first hand how dual diagnosis addiction treatment in Florida can change the life of a person struggling with addiction.
 Please call us now at (866) 421- 6242 for more information on our dual diagnosis program in Florida and how we can help you.